-Pharmaceutical interventions cannot replace psychotherapy in addiction treatment
+Pharmaceutical interventions can't replace psychotherapy in addiction treatment.

 Posted Apr 15, 2013

-This too raises concern for me.
+This, too, raises concern for me.
 Though we use buprenorphine on a short-term basis at my treatment center to manage opioid withdrawal, the long-term use of the drug simply moves the addict from an illegal substance to a legal one.
 While there is certainly some benefit from this course of treatment in addicts who refuse other forms of treatment—we can help manage intake to prevent overdose, help decrease the amount of crime associated with dependence on illegal drugs, and ensure levels of purity that we cannot with street drugs—the long-term use of buprenorphine does nothing to address the reasons the addict began to use in the first place.
-Wouldn’t a better form of treatment be to help the addict learn why s/he began to need substances to deal with feelings and life circumstances and provide better tools for living rather than relegate the addict to life-long addiction to buprenorphine?
+Wouldn’t a better form of treatment be to help the addict learn why they began to need substances to deal with feelings and life circumstances and provide better tools for living rather than relegating the addict to a life-long addiction to buprenorphine?

 There is true hope for addicts to recover.
 Drugs like Declinol and buprenorphine may be useful tools for helping addicts separate from their drug of choice.
 But after that separation, real recovery comes from helping addicts to recognize the underlying causes of their addiction(s), face those issues, heal the old injuries, and transform their lives such that they can experience health, joy, and a bright future… which by the way, we do at Cliffside Malibu every day.